viktor-2019/Colors_From_Or_To_Hash/README.md

 Codes of colors will be also shown as a link for the site with hash.
 You can copy link (with the string where all colors are shown as a string) and send link to somebody.
 Everybody who open this link will receive all colors which you sent him.
+/But all locks will be shown in position "unlocked"/